thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 #colorbox(title: [Video compression with temporal redundancy], inline: false)[
   Predict current frame based on previously coded frames.
 Introducing 3 types of coded frames:
   + I-frame: Intra-coded frame, coded independently
-  + P-frame: Predictively-coded based on previously coded frames (e.g. motion vec. + changes)
+  + P-frame: Predictively-coded based on previously coded (P and I, H.264 can also allow B) frames (e.g. motion vec. + changes)
   + B-frame: Bi-directionally predicted frame, based on both previous and future frames.
+In older standards B-frames are never used as references for prediction of other frames.
 ]
 Inefficient for many scene changes or high motion.